maro5397/monad-single-node/README.md

 **What it does:**

-1. Checks if the `monad_data` directory exists.
+1. Checks if the `data` directory exists.
 2. Prompts you for confirmation to prevent accidental deletion.
-3. If you confirm by typing `y` and pressing Enter, it permanently deletes the entire `monad_data` directory.
+3. If you confirm by typing `y` and pressing Enter, it permanently deletes the entire `data` directory.

 ## execution monad clients